benohaal/benohaal.github.io/index.md

 The watchman route problem is an optimization problem related to the famous art gallery problem.
 The problem is the following.
 Given a simple polygon, we want to find the shortest (closed) route such that any point inside the polygon is visible from at least one point of the route.
-This website contains all the definitions needed to apprehend the problem, aswell as simple-ish approximation algorithm to find a good solution to the problem.
+This report contains all the definitions needed to apprehend the problem, aswell as simple-ish approximation algorithm to find a good solution to the problem.

 ## Introduction